Ghislaine Maxwell found guilty after accusations of grooming young girls for Jeffrey Epstein | DW | 29.12.2021

 The New York jury came to the conclusion after deliberating for five days.

 As the verdict was read, she showed no display of emotion.
 Instead pulling down her black face mask and pouring herself a glass of water.
-She could potentially spend the rest of her life behind bars.
+She could potentially spend the rest of her life behind bars, with a maximum possible sentence of 65 years.

 Judge Alison Nathan had instructed the 12 jurors to retire to deliberate their verdict, issuing lengthy instructions for them to reach unanimous decisions on each count.